 - The surface layer of peat (acrotelm) and vegetation will be stripped separately from the catotelmic peat.
 This will typically be an excavation depth of up to 0.5 m; - Careful handling is required to retain any existing structure and integrity of the excavated materials and thereby maximise the potential for excavated material to be re-used; - Acrotelmic material will be replaced as intact as possible once construction progresses/as it is complete; - To minimise handling and transportation of peat, acrotelmic will be replaced, as far as is reasonably practicable, in the locality from which it was removed.
-Acrotelmic material is to be placed on the surface of reinstatement areas;

-- Temporary storage of peat will be minimised, with reinstatement occurring as early as possible during the construction works; - Suitable areas should be sited in locations with lower ecological value, low stability risk and at a suitable distance from water courses; - Reinstatement will, in all instances, be undertaken at the earliest opportunity to minimise storage of turves and other materials; - Managing the construction work as much as possible to avoid periods when peat materials are likely to be wetter (i.e., high rainfall events); and - Transport of peat on-site from excavation to temporary storage and re-use Site should be minimised.
+Acrotelmic material is to be placed on the surface of reinstatement areas; - Temporary storage of peat will be minimised, with reinstatement occurring as early as possible during the construction works; - Suitable areas should be sited in locations with lower ecological value, low stability risk and at a suitable distance from water courses; - Reinstatement will, in all instances, be undertaken at the earliest opportunity to minimise storage of turves and other materials; - Managing the construction work as much as possible to avoid periods when peat materials are likely to be wetter (i.e., high rainfall events); and - Transport of peat on-site from excavation to temporary storage and re-use Site should be minimised.

-Indicative temporary peat storage areas are illustrated on Figure 4 within Appendix 1 of this oPMP.
+The indicative temporary peat storage area is illustrated on Figure 1: 'Site Layout Plan' within Appendix A of this PMP.